 Alma Mater: University of California, Davis

 Freddie Myles was introduced as the first head coach in the history of Concordia Men's and Women's Lifting Sports, which are set to begin athletic competition in 2022-23.
-Myles also serves as role as Assistant Strength and Conditioning Coach.
+Myles has also served the athletic department in the area of strength and conditioning and was elevated to the role of Director of Strength and Conditioning in June 2025.

 Most recently, Myles has served as Assistant Strength Coach at NCAA Division II Sonoma State University in Rohnert Park, Calif.
 Myles filled that role while operating his own gym, Myles Ahead Fitness, Inc., a training ground for elite powerlifters.
 Since opening the facility in January 2005, Myles has worked with 21 national champions in weightlifting and powerlifting, three American record holders, seven international competitors, one Pan American champion, four world champions and four national championship teams.
 Myles has also developed scholarship athletes in the sports of softball, soccer, track & field and weightlifting as part of his individualized strength and conditioning programs.